Sausage and Lentil Soup

 I did change the recipe slightly for this update, using a whole package (19.5 oz.) of turkey Italian sausage which makes this a more carb-conscious recipe.
-Lentils are high in fiber too, so I think this soup would be a good choice for most carb-conscious eaters with that change, although it’s probably not suitable for people who are strictly limiting carbs.
+Lentils are high in fiber too, so I think this soup would be a good choice for some low-carb eaters with that change, although it’s probably not suitable for people who are strictly limiting carbs.
 And more sausage, mmm.
 I love all the flavors in this soup, hope you enjoy.

 (Scroll down for complete recipe with nutritional information.)

 - Brown the sausage well and put it in the soup pot.
 I recommend gluten-free Jenni-O Turkey Italian Sausage for this soup, but use pork sausage if you prefer.
 Use either sweet or hot Italian sausage, whichever you prefer.

 - Then brown the onions and add to the soup pot with the chicken stock, lentils, ground fennel (affiliate link), Dried Thyme (affiliate link), and Dried Sage (affiliate link).

 - Drain the roasted red peppers while the soup simmers until the lentils are tender, about 45 minutes.

 - When the lentils are tender, chop the Roasted Red Peppers in a jar (affiliate link) and add to the soup.

 - Then let soup let it simmer about 45 minutes more, or until lentils are as soft as you prefer and flavors are well blended.

 - Season with salt and fresh-ground black pepper and serve hot.

 This recipe has been added to a category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!